 - Submit a short video sharing why YOU support the Let’s Learn NC campaign.
 Ideally, your video will be about 30 seconds (75 words).
 Share your first name, where you are from, and say why you believe in tuition equality.
 Upload your video to YouTube or Vimeo and send the link to us at TuitionEquityNC@gmail.com.

-- Get your organization, business, or school to sign a statement in support of Senate Bill 463: Increase Access to Education.
+- Get your organization, business, or school to sign a statement in support of a clean DREAM Act.
 You can find a sample at this link.
 Send your letter of support to us at TuitionEquityNC@gmail.com.

 - If you are an undocumented student and have graduated, send a picture with your diploma, county of residence, and graduation year to DiplomaProjectNC@gmail.com.
 It will be featured at Diploma Project NC.

 - Get involved with one of these local groups: